ipdxco/github-as-code/docs/HOWTOS.md

 *NOTE*: If you run the `Sync` from an unprotected branch, then the workflow will commit changes to it directly.

 - Run `Sync` GitHub Action workflow from your desired `branch` - *this will import all the resources from the actual GitHub configuration state into GitHub Management*
-- Merge the pull request that the workflow created once the `Plan` check passes and you verify the plan posted as a comment - *the plan should not contain any changes*
+- Merge the pull request that the workflow created once the `Comment` check passes and you verify the plan posted as a comment - *the plan should not contain any changes*

 ### ...upgrade GitHub Management?

 - Run `Upgrade` GitHub Action workflow
-- Merge the pull request that the workflow created once the `Plan` check passes and you verify the plan posted as a comment - *the plan should not contain any changes*
+- Merge the pull request that the workflow created once the `Comment` check passes and you verify the plan posted as a comment - *the plan should not contain any changes*

 ### ...remove resources from GitHub Management state?